cse110-fa22-group5/cse110-fa22-group5/admin/meetings/11-12-22-sprint-1-review.md

 # Main Ideas:
 - Dashboard: Implemented main dashboard (local storage), made special component for list items, new click button allocates space and storage
 - Front End and backend: new button, showed us what the interface looks like, mostly just testing, showed us front end and backend, bare minimum accomplished
-- Functionality: Demoed how to read in a note, update the current one, we can associate a node, new note generated new ID for this, id corressponds to a page, 3 items get filled out,
+- Functionality: Demoed how to read in a note, update the current one, we can associate a note, new note generated new ID for this, id corressponds to a page, 3 items get filled out,
 - Some teams are still Reviewing syntax rn and working further.
 - CICD: Jest - Unit testing, default script for dummy javascript file, explained what jest testing is, explained what linting is, basic tests for html and css (validation)files were demoed.
 # Image